Minimizing an Uncrossed Collection of Drawings: Basic properties

 \begin{proof} We say that drawing \emph{realizes} an edge if it is not crossed in that drawing.
 Suppose that drawings $D_1$ and $D_2$ exist.
 Let $D_1$ be the drawing that realizes at least as many edges as $D_2$.
 As a graph on the uncrossed edges needs to be planar, the number of realized edges in $D_1$ ranges from 11 (As $K_7$ has $21$ edges in total) to 15 ($3\cdot 7 -6$).
 Consider faces that are defined by edges that are not crossed in drawing $D_i$, $i\in\{1,2\}$.
 We call them \emph{uncrossed faces} of $D_i$ and we denote by $D_i'$ the subdrawing of $D_i$ consisting of all uncrossed faces.

 As we draw $K_7$, for each pair of vertices, there needs to be a common uncrossed face containing both.
-We call it the \emph{neighborhood property}. \begin{claim} \apxmark Drawing $D'_1$ consists of the outerface with at most one vertex inside.
-We denote such vertex \emph{central} (in drawing $D_1'$).
-Moreover, the central vertex (if it exists) is contained in all other faces except for the outerface. \end{claim} \begin{toappendix} \begin{claim}\apxmark Drawing $D'_1$ consists of the outerface with at most one vertex inside.
+We call it the \emph{neighborhood property}.

+\begin{claim} Drawing $D'_1$ consists of the outerface with at most one vertex inside.
 We denote such vertex \emph{central} (in drawing $D_1'$).
 Moreover, the central vertex (if it exists) is contained in all other faces except for the outerface. \end{claim} \textit{Proof of the claim.} Observe that each vertex needs to have at least two realized edges.
 If it has at most one then all other vertices have to be on one common face and hence they form an outerplanar graph, so there are at most $2\cdot6-3+1<11$ realized edges.
 Assume that the outerface is a longest face and observe that there are no chords as this violates the neighborhood property.

 Suppose that there are two vertices inside the outerface.
 Then those need to realize at least six edges on their neighborhood which is not possible as each vertex inside can share uncrossed edges with at most two vertices of the outerface otherwise we violate the neighbourhood property.